 The Philippines, being an archipelago of more than 7,100 islands, has a whole lot to offer for tourists.
-For first time explorers, however, that bounty of potential destinations can make it hard to pick where to go.
+For first-time explorers, however, that bounty of potential Philippine destinations can make it hard to pick where to go.

 For water adventurers

-Experiencing the powdery sands and turquoise waters of Boracay is still a must-try for first time tourists.
+Experiencing the powdery sands and turquoise waters of Boracay is still a must-try for first-time tourists.
 Although the place can get crowded, if you go during the off-peak season, you can have a quieter atmosphere.
 Peak season is during summer, from March to May.
+It is possible to find the zen in Boracay if you know where to go!

 If island hopping and snorkeling is your cup of tea, visit Palawan.
 The islands of El Nido are some of the most beautiful and if you’ve seen The Bourne Legacy starring Jeremy Renner, you’ve already had a sneak peek of the islands through some of the scenes.